-For example, the English keyboard layout differs from the Spanish one.
+For example, the English keyboard layout differs from the Spanish or Italian one.
 If you're designing a product for both countries, you'll need to ensure your product is compatible with both keyboard layouts.
 You may need to create different versions of your product for each country, or it may simply mean making sure your product is easy to translate and localize.

 - Supporting multiple languages

 You'll need to create a translation interface to support multiple languages and ensure users can crawl your website in different languages.

 One way to accomplish this is using a content management system (CMS) that supports multiple languages.
 A CMS allows you to create and manage multilingual content quickly and efficiently.
 In addition, many CMSs offer built-in translation features that make it easy to translate your website into different languages.

 - Handling right-to-left scripts (if applicable)